edgedb/edgedb/docs/clients/graphql/index.rst

   and an object in terms of the GraphQL type system, which means that, for every one object type name, two names are needed in reflected GraphQL.
-This potentially results in name clashes if the convention of using camel-case names for user types is not followed in EdgeDB.
+This potentially results in name clashes if the convention of using PascalCase names for user types is not followed in EdgeDB.

 .. __: http://graphql.org/docs/queries/